flyonspeed/TronView/README.md

 </pre>

-# Sample EFIS Data
+# Demo Sample EFIS Data

-  Demo data is saved in lib/inputs/_example_data
+  Demo data is saved in lib/inputs/_example_data .
+Demo data lets you run previously recorded data through the hud app for demo or testing purposes.
+Each input source module uses it's own format for data.
+So for example if you want to run dynon demo data then you must run it through the dynon input source module.

   Using the -c FILENAME command line option loads data from the _example_data folder.

-  Example to run the MGL_V2.bin data file would look like this:
+  Example to run the MGL_V2.bin demo data file would look like this:

   `sudo python hud.py -i serial_mgl -c MGL_V2.bin`